 - Employers may hesitate to add a new vendor that only offers one modality or program to address a small portion of their population.
 If an employer is looking for a smaller number of vendors, they may want a new vendor to impact multiple population health factors or a broader population.
-At a minimum, the integration with other programs, offerings and comorbidities should be clear.
+At a minimum, the integration with other programs, offerings, and comorbidities should be clear.

-Employer Decision Points when Implementing the Program
+Employer Decision Points When Implementing the Program

 - Employer preference for the delivery method of the National DPP lifestyle change program (in-person, distance learning, or online) often depends on their culture and workforce demographics and whether the organization is global, national, or local in reach.

-- If the organization is local, employers may more interested in in-person programming.
+- If the organization is local, employers may be more interested in in-person programming.
 Local, smaller employers may be less likely to have a larger budget for online delivery of the program.